TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/Backups/Index.rst

 exist.
 Also a backup of the TYPO3 source code is not needed (unless changes were made to the source code, which is not recommended).
-You can always download the TYPO3 source packages from the TYPO3 website, even for older versions of TYPO3.
+You can always download the TYPO3 source packages from the TYPO3 website, even for older versions of `TYPO3`:pn:.

 In addition to the data directories listed above, a backup of the database is required.
-For MySQL the command line tool `mysqldump` (or `mysqldump.exe` for Microsoft Windows) is a good way to export the content of the database to a file without any manual interaction (e.g. as an automated, scheduled system task).
+For `MySQL`:pn: the command line tool `mysqldump` (or `mysqldump.exe` for Microsoft `Windows`:pn:) is a good way to export the content of the database to a file without any manual interaction (for example as an automated, scheduled system task).

 Once a backup has been created, it should be verified that it is